sartaj/esops/README.md

 }
 ```

-Then run `npm install` or `yarn`, watch how all the config files are generated.
+5. Run `npm install` or `yarn`, watch how all the config files are generated.
 The `prepare` hook in `npm` will run esops on every publish and dev install.

 ## Setup